vtu-datatools/rrchackathon/README.md

 <h1>Real Rent Control Hackathon</h1>

 <h3>Description:</h3>
-<p>An event for local programmers and hacktivists to get involved in the fight for Real Rent Control.</p><br/>
+<p>Vacancy Control, Purpose-built Rentals, and a Rent Freeze.
+There are many great, progressive ideas floating around right now, each trying to tackle Vancouver’s housing crisis.
+The point where all of these different plans intersect is data.</p>

-<p><a href="https://www.vancouvertenantsunion.ca/">Vancouver Tenants Union</a> and <a href="https://populousmap.com/">Populous Map</a> join with the support of the more progressive municipal parties(<a href="cope.bc.ca">COPE</a> and <a href="http://www.onecityvancouver.ca/">One City</a>) running in the Vancouver City Election on Oct.
-20th.
-Together they invite coders of all kinds to team up and build an open source resource for accurately tracking rental data across our city.</p>
+<p>The Real Rent Control Hackathon is an event for local programmers and hacktivists to get involved in our fight for Real Rent Control. <a href="https://www.vancouvertenantsunion.ca/">Vancouver Tenants Union</a>, <a href="https://populousmap.com/">Populous Map</a> and the more progressive municipal parties(<a href="cope.bc.ca">COPE</a> and <a href="http://www.onecityvancouver.ca/">One City</a>) invite coders of all kinds to come together to help build an open source resource for accurately tracking rental data across our city.</p>

 <h3>Goals:</h3>
 <ul>